pharaone/Fibonaccis/README.md

 To use it you need to compile it, next I will provide a compilate version.

 # Contribute
 I need your help, feel free to do a pull request or enter in the team.
-I'm a beginner